 “Abram was a brilliant, critically acclaimed award winning jazz trumpeter from New Orleans.
 I’d worked with him on gigs and music education projects from the first day we met.
-He was incredibly inspiring and so many people were touched by his music and his passion; I didn’t want to lose that energy and so I created the Abram Wilson Foundation for Creative Arts to continue his legacy and finish what we had started.
+He was incredibly inspiring and so many people were touched by his music and his passion; I didn’t want to lose that energy and so I created the Abram Wilson Foundation for Creative Arts to continue his legacy.

 Although we live in a world where creativity underpins the success of any profession, we do not value it enough, nor the artists who encourage us to use our imaginations and see the world differently.
-We need more artists like Abram with the same focus, self-belief, optimism and generosity of spirit to help us discover our greatness, our voice and our best selves.
+We need more artists like Abram with the same focus, self-belief, optimism and generosity of spirit to help us discover our voice and our best selves.

-These artists need to be supported and valued throughout their careers to produce their best work so that we can continue to break boundaries, challenge perceptions and inspire people to think differently about themselves and their communities.
-By ensuring the future of our artists and improving access to arts education for young disadvantaged people, the Abram Wilson Foundation aims to stimulate and inspire creative thinkers who will be ready to solve 21st century problems.
+These artists need to be supported and valued throughout their careers to produce exceptional work so that we can continue to break boundaries, challenge perceptions and inspire people to think differently about themselves and their communities.
+By ensuring the future of our artists and equal access to high quality arts education for young people, the Abram Wilson Foundation aims to stimulate and inspire creative thinkers who will be ready to solve 21st century problems.